JudithEtxebarrieta/OPTECOT/README.md

 2. Trade-off analysis between the cost and accuracy of different approximations: The optimization algorithm is run using different approximations.
 The quality of the solution obtained during the execution process with the use of each approximation is plotted in a graph (Figure 4 in the paper).
 This allows comparing the performance of the algorithm using different approximations and provides an intuition about the trade-off between cost and accuracy during the execution.

 3. Benefits of applying OPTECOT: The solution quality obtained during the process of running the optimization algorithm using the original objective function is compared with that obtained by applying OPTECOT.
-In addition to constructing graphs comparing the online solution quality curves (Figure 5 in the paper), the behaviour of the optimal evaluation cost (Figure 7 in the paper) and the percentage of the original execution time used by OPTECOT to reach the original solution quality are also plotted (Figure 6 in the paper).
+In addition to constructing graphs comparing the online solution quality curves (Figure 5 in the paper), the behaviour of the optimal evaluation cost (Figure 7 in the paper) and the percentage of the original execution time used by OPTECOT to reach the original solution quality is also plotted (Figure 6 in the paper).

 To draw the graphs, you must first build the databases with the necessary data.
 In this step, two main requirements must be fulfilled.
 On the one hand, the optimization algorithm must be run with the original objective function to compare the results with the original situation.
 On the other hand, the experiments must be performed with more than one seed for the comparisons to be reliable.